 6. Observe Your Progress (Not Someone Else’s!)

-Homeschooling is a hard journey, but so worth it!
-In the Foundations years, you are sowing the seeds in your children that will eventually grow into long-lasting fruit that is well-worth the effort now.
-So, hang in there Foundations families!
+Homeschooling is a hard journey but so worth it!
+In the Foundations program, you are sowing the seeds in your children that will eventually grow into long-lasting fruit that is well worth the effort now.
+So, hang in there, Foundations families!